medvir/MinVar/rtd/user-guide/installation.md

 Oracle in order to run `picard`.
 You can find [here](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04) a good tutorial on this.

+`UNREACHABLE!` usually means that the private/public key pair does not work.
+You must be able to ssh into the remote machine with this command (edit accordingly)

+    ssh -i path_to_your_private_key ubuntu@remote_ip_address

 ### If you don't want to use ansible